aflaxman/dp_2020_census/plugged_text.md

 Results
 =======

-Error and Privacy of TopDown
+Error and privacy of TopDown
 ----------------------------

 Recall that geographic areas are nested: enumeration districts are